Record Details

 Summary

 The site of a medieval moat, visible until the late 19th century when it was filled in.
-The house currently on the site is an 18th century two storey building with cellars and attic, rather dominated by a giant late 19th century south extension.
+The site is currently occupied by an 18th century building (NHER 69305).

 Images - none